strophios/tmt/README.md

 # tmt

 The aim of `tmt` is to provide some added functionality to the tm package by facilitating the cleaning and analysis of messy text data.

+# Linage
-You can track and contribute to development of `tmt` at https://github.com/schaunwheeler/tmt.
+You can track and contribute to the original GitHub of `tmt` at https://github.com/schaunwheeler/tmt or the Forked GitHub which resolves the SnowballC dependencies at https://github.com/burcintamer/tmt.
+This Repositiory was created and renamed to avoid an R Package Name conflict with https://cran.rstudio.com/web/packages/tmt/

 ## Package text manipulation tools